 ‘Thanks, Admiral,’ I replied.
 ‘If this is quite okay with you, I’m going to take it on the run, and I’ll be seeing you a little later.’

-Daniels then changed Howard’s sequencing of ensuing events by omitting his detailed account of what happened in the La Dépêche building and jumping to his account of what happened later in the Post and Cable Office:
+Daniels then changed Howard’s sequencing of ensuing events by omitting his narrative of what happened in the La Dépêche building and jumping to what he said happened later in the Post and Cable Office:

 At the end of his coverage, Daniels referred to Admiral Wilson’s 8 November 1918 report to him as Navy Secretary, stating blandly that it “did not confirm all the details related by Howard”.
-He noted that Wilson had said he “did not send his aide to the censor’s office with Mr. Howard but to the office of the Brest newspaper”; and that he would not have authorized the armistice news to be sent to America had he realized that was Howard’s intention.
-But no explanation was given and no mention made of the other information Wilson had provided in his January 1934 eight-page letter.
+He noted that Wilson maintained he “did not send his aide to the censor’s office with Mr. Howard but to the office of the Brest newspaper”, and would not have authorized the armistice news to be sent to America had he realized that was Howard’s intention.
+But he offered no explanation and ignored the other material Wilson had provided in his January 1934 eight-page letter.

-All told, Daniels’ attention to Wilson’s side of the storyfills just six lines in nearly five pages dedicated to what Roy Howard claimed had happened to him in Brest, and how he handled a demand for Howard’s punishment for his false armistice cablegram made to him in person by an Associated Press representative (described earlier).
-10
+In all, Daniels’ attention to Wilson’s side of the story fills just six lines in nearly five pages dedicated to Roy Howard’s version of what happened in Brest and how, as Navy Secretary, he had handled a demand for Howard’s punishment for his false armistice cablegram made to him in person by an Associated Press official (described earlier).
+N6

-Admiral Wilson copied by hand some of the passages from these pages and then appended his comments about them for what is probably his last written statement, his testimony in effect, on his part in the False Armistice.
+Admiral Wilson copied by hand some of the text from these pages and then appended what are probably his last written observations about them, his testimony in effect, on his part in the False Armistice.
 Under the heading “Notes by me – Henry B. Wilson”, he recorded the following:

 Commentary